AkstonCap/q-wallet/README.md

 ### Data Protection & Storage

 #### Session Storage (chrome.storage.session)
+#### Session Storage (chrome.storage.session)
 The wallet uses Chrome's **session storage API** for sensitive data like session IDs and PINs.
 This provides:

-- ✅ **Memory-Only Storage** - Data stored in RAM only, never written to disk
+- ✅ **Memory-Only Storage** - Data stored in RAM only, NEVER written to disk
 - ✅ **Automatic Cleanup** - All session data cleared when browser closes
 - ✅ **Isolation** - Not accessible to web pages or other extensions
 - ✅ **Browser Security** - Protected by browser's security sandbox

+**Fallback Mode (if chrome.storage.session unavailable):**
+- Uses encryption with memory-only key (generated per session)
+- Encryption key stored in JavaScript memory, lost on extension reload
+- Encrypted data unrecoverable without the key
+- Still cleared on browser close

 **What's stored in session:**
 - Session ID (UUID from Nexus blockchain)